 The Recovery Plan's history

-The Christchurch City Council was given responsibility to develop a draft recovery plan for the central city.
+After the initial earthquakes Christchurch City Council was tasked with developing a draft recovery plan for the central city.
 It began by working with:

 - the Canterbury Earthquake Recovery Authority (CERA)